 - Participation in Counseling Center workshops offered to the University community

-- Assistance with personal issues and concerns through a brief evaluation followed by referral to community resources for ongoing support and help
+- Assistance with staff and faculty around personal issues and concerns through a brief evaluation followed by referral to community resources for ongoing support and help

 - Red Card: Recognizing and Reaching Out to Students of Concern